cin/mr-cassop/docs/docs/sysctl.md

 slug: /sysctl
 ---

-In order for Cassandra to operate correctly, Cassandra operator sets some [`sysctl`](https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/) parameters by default.
+In order for Cassandra to operate correctly, mr-cassop sets some [`sysctl`](https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/) parameters by default.

 They can be overriden by setting the `.spec.cassandra.sysctls` map in the following way: